w3f/polkadot-wiki/docs/learn/learn-staking.md

 following the theory might not necessarily lead to the desired result.
 Validators might have low total stake, low commission and above average era points in one era and then having a totally different profile in the next one.
-There are criteria that vary more than others with era points being highly variable and thus the probabilistic component of staking rewards.
+There are criteria that vary more than others with era points being the most variable and thus the probabilistic component of staking rewards.
 It is not recommended to change nominations at each era only because the era points of one validator were low.
 Selection based on identity, no slashes and low commission should be fine.
 Variability in rewards due to the other criteria should level out over time.
-There might be the case when one validator always gets below average era points, this is a case when selecting another validator might help to increase the performance of one staked tokens.
+There might be the case when one validator always gets below average era points, this is a case when selecting another validator might help to increase the stake performance.

 Check
 [this](https://support.polkadot.network/support/solutions/articles/65000150130-how-do-i-know-which-validators-to-choose-)